Pontiac Firebird (third generation): 1982

 The new Firebird shrank to a 101-inch wheelbase, losing more than 8 inches in overall length, measured about an inch narrower, and weighed nearly 500 lb less than its 1981 predecessor.
 It also was the most aerodynamic production Firebird to date with a drag coefficient of 0.33.
 The new Trans Am took things a bit further, with a coefficient of .32.
 The Trans Am body would continue to improve aerodynamically over the years, and by 1985 would be the most aerodynamic vehicle to ever be released from General Motors with a 0.29 coefficient of drag.
-Wind tunnels were used to form the third generation F-Body's shape, and these aerodynamic developments were fully taken advantage of by Pontiac's design team.
+Wind tunnels were used to form the third-generation F-Body's shape, and these aerodynamic developments were fully taken advantage of by Pontiac's design team.
 The sleek new car had a low slung front end which featured split grilles.
 They fed some air to the radiator but most of the air came from an air dam underneath the front bumper.
 Every piece of the car was designed to reduce drag.
 The newly designed side view mirror housings, made of light alloy metal, were almost cone shaped, with the point facing the wind.
 The windshield wipers were hidden under the hood with the air intake for the climate control system.
 It made for a smooth flow of air over the windshield.
 The retractable headlamps popped up from the leading edge of the hood.
-The cars tended to outlive the plastic gears for the headlight doors, and since the dealers charged several hundred dollars for the repair, it was common to see Firebirds driving around with one or both headlights stuck open during the day.
 Smooth wheelcovers were available on the Trans Am, attached to turbine finned alloy wheels.
-A frameless, flush mounted, compound curved rear glass hatchback decklid provided 30.9 cuft. of cargo space with the rear seats folded, and an optional wiper.
+A frameless, flush-mounted, compound curved rear glass hatchback decklid provided 30.9 cuft. of cargo space with the rear seats folded, and an optional wiper.
 It provided no disturbance to the airflow over the back of the car.
 All of these features combined to provide a low coefficient of drag.

 The front end of the vehicle featured 10.5 in power disc brakes and were now standard on all Firebird models.
 Taking styling cues from the 1981 design, the new car had full width tail lights, complete with a Firebird emblem in the center.
 The all-new suspension design was more advanced and aggressive than anything Detroit had offered previously, easily rivaling the Corvette's handling abilities, (but not its sophistication).
 The front suspension utilized MacPherson struts, with inboard mounted coil springs and lower front control arms.
 In the rear, coil springs and shocks were positioned between the body and solid rear axle, with twin rear lower control arms/trailing links and a torsion bar, replacing the old-fashioned leaf springs design used previously in the 2nd generation Firebird.
 A huge torque arm was mounted from the transmissions tailshaft to the rear axle center to further stabilize the axle's tendency to twist.